Jacksonville Product Liability Attorney Answers FAQs

 If many people have experienced the same outcome from the defective product, do we have a class action lawsuit?

 A: All kinds of products fail or are improperly labeled.
 A manufacturing defect can produce products that don’t stand up to their intended use.
 A fabric that doesn’t hold an infant because it is too weak is an example.
 Then there are design defects that make the entire line dangerous, such as a toy that shoots a marble into a child’s eye.
 A maker who puts a product in a defective package, such as childproofing that doesn’t work, could be held liable.
-The third type of product liability is an insufficient warning or instruction about the product’s inherent or potential dangers.back to top
+The third type of product liability is an insufficient warning or instruction about the product’s inherent or potential dangers.

 A: An injury does not necessarily mean the produce is defective.
 Product liability does result when it was produced with shoddy materials based on a defective design.
 A well-designed, well made item can break, but often products break because they are poorly made.
 If you have spent good money on the product and the manufacturer made representations about the functions of the product, you are entitled to compensation when you are harmed by the defective product.
-Even if you have used the product in a way it was not intended, the manufacturer should anticipate any unforeseen product use and may still be held liable.back to top
+Even if you have used the product in a way it was not intended, the manufacturer should anticipate any unforeseen product use and may still be held liable.

 A: Often these days a product may be produced outside of the U.S. or a portion of the final product may have been outsourced to foreign manufacturer.
 However once that product is marketed and sold in this country, the corporation making the profit is subject to domestic laws.
-Typically it is very difficult to sue foreign corporations, one reason that cruise ships are registered outside of the U.S.back to top
+Typically it is very difficult to sue foreign corporations, one reason that cruise ships are registered outside of the U.S.

 Q: If many people have experienced the same outcome from the defective product, do we have a class action lawsuit?

 A: Yes, you could.
 A class can be created if many people have suffered similar injuries to yours by using the same defective product.
 Drug injuries are a good example of that.
-One attorney then represents the entire "class" of plaintiffs.
-When facing a large corporation with deep pockets, it may be to your advantage to join a class because the corporation can outlast you in litigation.back to top
+One attorney then represents the entire “class” of plaintiffs.
+When facing a large corporation with deep pockets, it may be to your advantage to join a class because the corporation can outlast you in litigation.

 A: When a product is sold to consumers, there is an implication, if not an outright promise, that it is safe and works as promoted.
 When the product fails, you may have an action against the manufacturer and everyone who distributed the product.
 In addition, the company that repaired the defective product can be held liable.
-A Jacksonville product liability attorney will need to research the chain of commerce to determine all potential defendants.back to top
+A Jacksonville product liability attorney will need to research the chain of commerce to determine all potential defendants.

 A: An attorney will take your case on a contingency basis, so you have no out-of-pocket costs.
 The law firm collects their fees and costs at the time of recovery following a successful jury trial or settlement.
 In return, we will help you fight to be compensated for your lost time at work and any property or physical damage you or a loved one suffered.
-Your medical bills, the cost of rehabilitation to recover from the defective product, pain and suffering, and punitive damages may be collected depending on the facts of your case.back to top
+Your medical bills, the cost of rehabilitation to recover from the defective product, pain and suffering, and punitive damages may be collected depending on the facts of your case.

 A: You can expect them to blame you for your own injury.
 You didn’t take your medication as prescribed, or you failed to properly buckle up and that’s why you were injured they are likely to say.
 An attorney needs to prove that the product was defective on its own, regardless of the users input.
-Otherwise, there is a standard for comparative fault that may allow you to recover a portion of damages attributed to the defective product.back to top
+Otherwise, there is a standard for comparative fault that may allow you to recover a portion of damages attributed to the defective product.

 A: First, keep the product or make sure it is preserved.
 That will be the evidence we need to make your case.
 If you have a receipt from the place of purchase we will need that as well as any user manuals or materials that came with the product.
 Do pictures exist of the accident?
 Were there any witnesses and do you have their contact information?
 Make sure you provide your lawyer with the times of all medical appointments, the days of missed work, and your medical records.
 Receipts will be needed to prove your out-of-pocket cost for repairs.
 Keep detailed notes on everything related to the defective product.
 Contact an injury lawyer at Farah & Farah immediately to preserve evidence needed to help you recover in a defective product case.
-877-245-6707back to top
+877-245-6707